 Note: You must be in insert mode to copy text if you are editing a file with the vi editor.
-You may copy a maximum of 200 characters.
 Beware that if you copy a shell command that includes a carriage return, your new line will be executed immediately as it will contain that carriage return too.